Skip to content

 Structural & integration cleanup

-Lists and items de-duplicated and re-mapped, integrations reconnected, workflows and reports rebuilt for Online — so the file is usable day to day, not just accurate on paper.
+Lists and items de-duplicated and re-mapped, the chart of accounts cleaned, integrations and sales tax reconnected and reconfigured, workflows and reports rebuilt for Online — so the file is usable day to day, not just accurate on paper.

 Verify, document & hand off